MrMitch/realdebrid-CLI/README.md

 -h    Help.
 Display this help.
 ```

-`LINK` can be set of URLs to files you want to dowload (i.e. http://host.com/myFile.zip) or the path to a file containing them.
+`LINK` can be set of URLs to files you want to download (i.e. http://host.com/myFile.zip) or the path to a file containing them.

 ###Examples: